Dehydrated Radish

 Can I eat dehydrated radish raw?

-Yes, but it is typically rehydrated for better texture.
+Yes, but it is often better when rehydrated or cooked.

 What are the health benefits of dehydrated radish?

-It is rich in antioxidants, fiber, and low in calories, supporting digestive health and weight management.
+It is high in fiber, low in calories, and contains antioxidants.

 How should I store dehydrated radish?

-Keep in a cool, dry place in an airtight container to maintain freshness.
+Keep in a cool, dry place in an airtight container.

 How long does dehydrated radish last?

-When stored properly, it can last for up to a year.
+If stored properly, it can last for several months.